blob42/oldblog/_posts/2012-04-22-hello-world.markdown

 text editor, VIM :).

 By the way, I have also decided to start writing more often about stuff.
-It's a special time in my life, I am currently working with a great team on great ideas.
-Riding the entrepreneurship wave of startups in a completely different (and insanely more difficult) context than in Silicon Valley.
+It's a special time in my life, I am currently working with a great team on great ideas, riding the entrepreneurship wave of startups in a completely different (and insanely more difficult) context than in Silicon Valley.

 I will be writing about our startup and current project [jib.li](http://jib.li)